 |Next Generation Banking

 Customers are increasingly demanding more functionality, services and integration with their bank.
 Can the typical core banking platforms live up to the demands or do banks need to consider next generation core platforms?
 As banks consider adding digital assets like bitcoin along with alternative products, a more digital native core banking platform will be required.
-RSM’s Financial Services Technology team will outline innovations in banking technology along with helping manage the risks and regulators of moving to these platforms and products.
+RSM’s Financial Services Technology team will outline innovations in banking technology along with helpful tips for managing the risks and regulations of moving to these platforms and products.

 · Analyze current core banking platforms and considerations for next generation core platforms